Mental Health Needs of Hospital Workforce

 Kelly reached out to Brad Gibbens, acting director of the Center for Rural Health (CRH) at the University of North Dakota School of Medicine & Health Sciences (UND SMHS).
 Kelly knew CRH had experience conducting research studies and could provide assistance with this interest area.

-Gibbens put Kelly in touch with Dr. Shawnda Schroeder*, who at the time was the associate director of research and evaluation at CRH and was a trainer with the Mountain Plains Mental Health Technology Transfer Center (MHTTC), and Kristen Leighton, a research analyst at CRH.
+Gibbens put Kelly in touch with Dr. Shawnda Schroeder*, who at the time was the associate director of research and evaluation at CRH and was a trainer with the Mountain Plains Mental Health Technology Transfer Center (MHTTC) (no longer available online), and Kristen Leighton, a research analyst at CRH.
 They rounded out the research team with Mandi-Leigh Peterson, a senior research analyst with CRH.
 Leighton and Peterson are part of the North Dakota Healthcare Workforce Group within SMHS.

 The Study